libreccm/libreccm/README.txt

     mvn clean package test site site:stage -P$profile-name

+Note: If there are test failures the package goal fails and the site is not build.
+The build the site anywhy use

+    mvn clean package site site:stage -Dmaven.test.failure.ignore=true

+or with a profile

+    mvn clean package site site:stage -Dmaven.test.failure.ignore=true -Pwildfly-remote-h2-mem

 The available profiles are listed in the documentation.
 All modules should provide a profile called wildfly-remote-h2-mem.
 This profile uses a remote Wildfly application server and its integrated H2 in-memory database for